 The following has been copied from our Policies section 7.4 - Dan Certificates and Grades:

-The BGA monitors the progress of BGA members' ratings and awards official dan certificates when specified targets have been reached.
+We monitor the progress of our members' ratings and award official dan certificates when specified targets have been reached.
 Official dan certificates are never revoked, even if a player's rating subsequently falls.

 You will be awarded an X dan certificate when:

 The easiest way is to email email@example.com and ask.

 Another way is to look at your individual results on the EGF site, via the our ratings list.
 The rating list shows your current strength and the EGF site shows how many games you've played and the ratings at the end of each tournament.

 Note that since the strengths on the rating list are rounded to one decimal place, the threshold for promotion to, say, 3 dan, is actually 2.95 d.